opencv/opencv/modules/core/doc/basic_structures.rst

     :param expr: Matrix expression.
 See  :ref:`MatrixExpressions`.

 These are various constructors that form a matrix.
-As noticed in the , often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
-The constructed matrix can further be assigned to another matrix or matrix expression, in which case the old content is dereferenced, or be allocated with
+As noticed in the ??
+, often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
+The constructed matrix can further be assigned to another matrix or matrix expression, in which case the old content is de-referenced, or be allocated with
 :ref:`Mat::create` .

 .. index:: Mat::Mat